Bank of England votes against another cash boost for now

 But when they were asked the same question last week, in the wake of data showing British GDP growth of 1 percent between July and September, that probability fell to 40 percent.

-Last month, Martin Weale said another round of quantitative easing might not be compatible with the bank's inflation target, while Bank chief economist Spencer Dale noted that inflation was sticky.
+Last month, Martin Weale said another round of quantitative easing might not be compatible with the bank's inflation target, while BoE chief economist Spencer Dale noted that inflation was sticky.

 Inflation eased to 2.2 percent in September, holding above the 2 percent target even before hefty price rises by four of Britain's biggest energy suppliers kicked in.